September 2022 Burkina Faso coup d'état: Aftermath

 The whereabouts of Damiba after the coup initially remained unknown.
 The new junta under the leadership of Traoré later accused Damiba of trying to flee towards the French military base of Camp Kamboinsin in order to mount a counter-coup.
 Damiba meanwhile rejected the charge.
-Traroé stated that he did not think that France was supporting a counteroffensive.
+Traoré stated that he did not think that France was supporting a counteroffensive.
 Burkinabe citizens supporting the coup attacked the French embassy in Ouagadougou and a French cultural institute in Bobo-Dioulasso on the following day.
 France denied any involvement in the September 2022 coup and condemned the attacks.

 Religious and community leaders announced on 2 October that Damiba had agreed to resign from his position after they mediated between him and Traoré.
 Damiba demanded seven guarantees in return, including that his allies would be protected, a guarantee for his security and rights, and that the new junta would fulfil the promise he made to the Economic Community of West African States (ECOWAS) about restoring civilian rule in the country in two years.
 Traoré agreed and Damiba announced his resignation in an audio recording, fleeing for exile in Togo with the help of some army officers.

 In January 2023, the Patriotic Movement for Safeguard and Restoration military junta told French forces to withdraw from Burkina Faso within a month.
 The French Army officially ended its operations in the country in February 2023.
 Later in the same month, the junta withdrew from a military assistance agreement with France dating to 1961.
 Despite the coup, Burkina Faso started witnessing a resurgence in jihadist attacks in 2023.